Most Indiana drivers pay approximately $94 per year for auto insurance. Paying too much? Find out how you can save.

 Insurers use credit score to determine how reliable a customer will be.
 Historical data show drivers who carry exceptional credit are more dependable car insurance clients: they're less likely to file claims that insurance companies must repay.

-In Indiana, a driver boasting exceptional credit can save $878.84 per year in insurance payments, compared to a driver who has a poor credit rating.
-Learn more about how credit history can impact car insurance expenses:
+In Indiana, a driver boasting exceptional credit can save $878 per year in insurance payments, compared to a driver who has a poor credit rating.
+Learn more about how credit history can impact car insurance expenses in the Hoosier State:

 |Credit Score||Average Annual Rate|